Hugo-Carbiener/Dungeon-speaker/README.md

 **Dungeon Speaker** is a student project for the sake of the first year of engineering cursus at [Telecom Sudparis](https://www.telecom-sudparis.eu/).
 It is inspired from the amazing game [AI dungeon](https://play.aidungeon.io/main/landing).
 As such, in Dungeon Speaker, the player can *wander around the dungeon*, *fight off foes* and *loot some items* by typing instructions in the text field.

+The game has been entirely developed in Java using no major librairy.
+The **Natural language processing** part was made in Python.

  ## Our objectives :